nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Job Health Check Example 1e4a27e6386580b2ae4ac32897b79ed0.md

 CMD ["node", "index.js"]
 ```

-this is the Dockerfile and this will be used to build the image that will be used in the Job Definition.
+This is the Dockerfile that will be used to build the image for use in the Job Definition.

 ```docker
 docker build -t my-local-image .
 ```

-this will build the image and that image will be used in the Job definition
+This will build the image, and that image will be used in the Job Definition.

-So after creating the image and building it, it can now be used in the Job Definition.
+After creating and building the image, it can now be used in the Job Definition.

 ```json
 {